If you’ve only got a minute:

 Increasing wealth in emerging economies has resulted in higher demand for gold along with more interest by investors.
 With mining volumes generally falling over the past decade, gold prices could stay supported.

-An alternative is investing in gold mining companies, which can act as a proxy to gold prices.
+2. Gold mining companiesYou can also invest in gold mining companies, which are viewed as proxies to gold performance.
 Investors can benefit from share price appreciation as well as dividend payouts.

-This ETF is a popular choice as it trades on the SGX and purchased through all brokerages in Singapore.
-Moreover, it is 1 of 6 ETFs and the only Gold ETF where CPF funds can be used for investing.
-Expense ratio for this ETF is 0.4% per annum with a lot size of 1 unit.
+3. Gold ETFs and unit trustsSPDR Gold Shares ETF - This ETF is a popular choice as it trades on the SGX and purchased through all brokerages in Singapore.
+In addition, CPF savings can be used for investing in it.
+Expense ratio for this ETF is 0.4% per annum (p.a.) with a lot size of 1 unit.

-iShares Gold Trust has one of the lowest expense ratios (0.25% per annum) and is the second-largest Gold ETF.
-This not only makes it easy for investors to enter and exit the fund but it is attractive in terms of the trade-off between size and fees too.
+iShares Gold Trust - iShares Gold Trust has one of the lowest expense ratios (0.25% p.a.) and is the second-largest Gold ETF.
+This makes it easy for investors to enter and exit the fund.

 Ready to start?